awfullyavg/awfullyavg/README.md

-- 👋 Yo, I’m Bryant & I like to Automate things!
+👋 Yo, I’m Bryant & I like to Automate things!
-IT Professional | Info Sec enthusasit | Lifetime Nerd
+IT Professional | Info Sec Enthusasit | Lifetime Nerd

 Currently learning more about Python, PowerShell and Bash scripting!